-3) Calibrate the Multi-Family Tax Exemption (MFTE) to continue private property housing preservation and development activity.
+3) Refine the Multi-Family Tax Exemption (MFTE) to continue private property housing preservation and development activity.
+In specific neighborhoods that have fallen short of planned density goals consider a demonstration program which increases the incentive for larger "family-sized" dwellings.

-Discussion: Seattle provides that new or substantially rehabilitated housing in areas designated for property tax abatement may receive up to 12 years of abatement on the improvements if at least 20% of the units are affordable to households less than 80% of the AMI.
-Market rate units with no long term affordability may qualify for an 8 year property tax abatement of the improvements21.
-The Seattle Planning Commission22 proposes to target the incentive to produce more 2 and 3+ bedroom sized units, which may indeed have merit in some family friendly locations.
+Discussion: In Seattle, owners of new or substantially rehabilitated housing in areas designated for property tax abatement may receive up to 12 years of abatement on the improvements if at least 20% of the units are affordable to households less than 80% of the AMI.23 In 2011 Seattle created a sliding scale by requiring a minimum of 20% of the units at or below; 65% of median for studio units; 75% of median for one bedroom units and 85% of median for two bedroom and larger units.
+In the event that units are sold, they must be sold to households with incomes at the time of purchase that do not exceed 100% of median income for studio and one bedroom units and 120% of median income for two bedroom and larger units.
+The Seattle Planning Commission24 proposes to target the incentive to produce more 2 and 3+ bedroom sized units, which may indeed have merit in some family friendly locations.
 Their proposal to reduce the incentive for small units to make the incentive more robust for larger units may cause the decline of workforce housing production overall.
 It is suggested that before enacting this policy en masse that a pilot be tested within one or more urban villages such as Northgate which has fallen short of the production goals established in the 2005 Seattle Comprehensive Plan.

 1) Land Banking for Affordable Housing in and around transit stations and within designated Urban Villages could help preserve options for future development.

 Discussion: Seattle has utilized a portion of the funds from the Housing Levy to secure sites for future development.
 Regional discussions have been ongoing for well over a year with Enterprise Community Partners, Impact Capital and the Puget Sound Regional Council with respect to creation of a regional program.
 The PSRC Board is currently deliberating on their preferred funding source.
 Seattle may have a reason to wait for the regional discussion to produce results if there is greater leverage and more private business support in a regional effort.
 The Section 108 Loan Program described above could also be a good interim funding approach to secure sites for development at a later date.

 The assembly of land is both time intensive and costly, with a degree of risk.
 The risk is associated with the timely repayment of funds should the envisioned development not materialize in a timely manner, so some hedging and risk management are required to insulate the managing entity appropriately.
 To the extent that land is in public ownership and released to the market, through public offering, requirements can be placed on development of these properties, as desired.
-The entity assigned responsibility to city government; either the Seattle Housing Authority or a public development authority chartered by the City.
+The entity assigned responsibility of the asset prior to development should have a direct relationship and accountability to City government; either the Seattle Housing Authority or a public development authority chartered by the City.
 Allowing for control and predevelopment work to occur by the intermediary while under public ownership sharply reduces costs as well as risk for the developer.
 In Denver, the Urban Land Conservancy serves as the intermediary and under certain circumstances, as the Master Developer of select sites.
 As mentioned earlier in this report, public and private take-out (construction and permanent) financing will be required to eventually develop housing on land that is acquired.